 Who Should Apply

 Our professional training programs are geared toward mid-career professionals posted in government agencies, including foreign affairs, defense and homeland security; intelligence agencies; non-governmental organizations; international organizations; private-sector companies; and others whose work would benefit from learning more about this vital field.
 In addition to innovative instruction, the program provides a setting for mid-career professionals to exercise their evaluation and decision-making skills in a group of their peers and to contribute their own ideas and perspectives.

-Past participants have included individuals from the United States Department of State, AFRICOM, Global Affairs Canada, United Nations, the World Bank, Korea Foundation, and foreign ministries and other organizations of international affairs from countries including Australia, the Netherlands, India, Israel, China, Japan, Mexico, Qatar, Tunisia, UK, United Arab Emirates, South Africa, among others.
+Past participants have included individuals from the United States Department of State, Global Affairs Canada, British Council, United Nations, the World Bank, Korea Foundation, and foreign ministries and other organizations of international affairs from countries including Australia, the Netherlands, Denmark, Sweden, Ukraine, India, Israel, Italy, China, Japan, Mexico, Poland, Qatar, Romania, Tunisia, UK, United Arab Emirates, South Africa, among others.